Orcomp/Blog/_posts/2013-12-17-Simple-Blogger.md

        \" and \' and \[  \]

-- If you want Jekyll to automatically update your blogs as you edit the markdown files then start it using this command:
+- If you want Jekyll to automatically update your blogs as you edit the markdown files, you will first need to install the "wdm" package: gem install wdm
+Then start Jekyll with the following command:
       jekyll serve --watch

 NOTE: For some reason `bundle exec jekyll serve --watch` does not work.